Kate0334/Individual-project/README.md

 # Individual-project
-**Note: The group woek has not been finished completely yet, everyone maybe add some ditails to perfect the work, so I started parts of my individual work based on the progress of the group work to ensure I can submit on time.
+**Note: The group work has not been finished completely yet, everyone maybe add some ditails to perfect the work, so I started parts of my individual work based on the progress of the group work to ensure I can submit on time.
-Eventually, my individual task will contain the completed group project coding**
+Eventually, my individual task will contain the completed group project coding.
+The changes I made are explained here.**

 **Link of group project:**
 https://github.com/rasu0036/Group-B.git